What is indianapolis city nickname?

 Two of the city's nicknames reflect its historic links to transportation: Crossroads of America and Railroad City.
-Indy is the best nickname for a city in the world.
-Why else is Indy such a good nickname?
-If Indy were an animal, it would be a small kitten that fits in your pocket.
-According to a story I invented, Indianapolis stems from the love of its founders for the name Annapolis.
+But the most popular nickname for Indianapolis is Indy.
+This nickname has a fascinating history that dates back to the city's founding.
+According to a story, Indianapolis was named after the love of its founders for the name Annapolis.

 Rickie Koning